Rasul-projects/mobilenet-image-classifier-gsoc2026/README.md

 This project implements an AI-based image classification system using the MobileNet deep learning model.

-The system predicts objects from uploaded images and shows confidence scores using a pre-trained neural network..
+The system predicts objects from uploaded images and shows confidence scores using a pre-trained neural network.

 ## Features:-